 Irina Mashinski is a Russian-American poet and essayist, the author of eleven books.
 She is co-editor, with Robert Chandler and Boris Dralyuk, of The Penguin Book of Russian Poetry (Penguin Classics, 2015).
 Her work has been translated into several languages and appeared in Poetry International, Plume, The World Literature Today, Modern Poetry in Translation, and elsewhere.
-Her first book in English, The Naked World, is forthcoming from MadHat Press in March 2022.
+Her first book in English is The Naked World: A Tale with Verse (MadHat Press,2022).

 Book of Reflections

 Doughters and Mothers [Dochki-materi].
 Vremya, 2021

 Poets in New York

 [Poety v New Yorke].
 Ed. by Y. Klots.
 NLO, 2016